falkr/ttm4175/pages/prep-iot-stm.md

 From our experience with the more complex traffic light, this should be an easy state machine to write down.
 It has two states, `left`and `right`, corresponding to one of the lamps being switched on.
 We also added labels to some of the transitions.
 They describe that the state machine switches from state `left` to state `right` triggered by an event `t1`.
 This is a timer.
 It switches back with a timer `t2`.
 The detailed timer operations are not yet visible, we come later to that.

-In this blinking light we also show how to switch it off.
-This happens by an event called `off`, and it can happen in any of the two states.
-If it happens, we switch into a final state, which is shown as a circle with an extra frame.

 ---
 type: figure